radiantlogic-v8/documentation-eoc/documentation/admin/admin-overview.md

 The release channels available to a tenant are controlled at the super-admin level — for example, official, nightly, release candidate, development, beta, and observability.
 A tenant sees only the release channels assigned to it, and changing the assignment changes what the tenant admin sees.

 ![Release channels assigned to a tenant at the super-admin level](images/17-release-channels.jpg)

+Select **Check for updates** next to **Manual update** to check for new versions on demand.
+The time of the last check appears next to the button.

+#### Authentication

+The *Authentication* section of the *Settings* page lists all authentication providers along with their provider name, discovery URL, and status.
+To add an authentication provider, select **New Provider**.
+This is also where you configure an OIDC provider and enable multi-factor authentication.

 #### Moved to the super-admin level